Alexandre-saddour/AutoRoomDao/README.md

 AutoRoomDao, generates a class annotated with `@Dao` and then Room will generate a second class.
 For this reason, we need AutoRoomDao to do its work before room does it own.

-The only solution I found so far is to put the model (annotated with `@Entity` and the Dao (annotated with `@Autoroom`) in a separate module and link it as a dependency of the app module.
-Thus, we ensure that AutoRoomDao will be first to do its code generation.
+The only solution I found so far is to put the model (annotated with `@Entity`) and the Dao (annotated with `@Autoroom`) in a separate module and link it as a dependency of the `app` module.
+Thus, we ensure that AutoRoomDao will be the first to do its code generation.
 This is an annoying constraint but not a blocking one for my projects.

 Basically it goes like this:

-a) app gradle files contains
+a) `app` gradle files contains
 ```
-implementation project(":dao") // this contains User and UserDao
+implementation project(":models") // this contains `User` and `UserDao`, the name does not matter.
 ```

-b) models gradle file contains
+b) `models` gradle file contains
 ```
 kapt com.asaddour.autoroomdao:autoroomdao:0.7.0
 compileOnly com.asaddour.autoroomdao:autoroomdao:0.7.0